All work

 Key Learnings & Future Influence

-This project has been a valuable learning opportunity that shapes how I approach product design:
+This project shaped how I approach product design:

 Product Thinking Over Pixels